alexander-gekov/upstash-search-ui-vue/README.md

 Our search component is designed to be **provider agnostic**.

-In the code below we're using [Upstash Search](https://upstash.com/docs/search/overall/whatisupstashsearch) - our solution for fast, reliable and highly scalable serverless search.
+In the code below we're using [Upstash Search](https://upstash.com/docs/search/overall/whatisupstashsearch) - Upstash's solution for fast, reliable and highly scalable serverless search.

 Creating a search database takes less than a minute: [get started here](https://upstash.com/docs/search/overall/getstarted).
 To follow along with Upstash Search, install the package: